Notice of General Order

 Reasons for the Order

-As a result of the outbreak of COVID-19 and the resulting disruptions to travel, access to office facilities and availability of personnel and resources, Regulated Entities carrying on business in Ontario may face challenges in providing the Commission with documents and other information under various reporting requirements of Ontario securities law.
-Under the circumstances, the Commission has determined that it would not be prejudicial to the public interest to grant this temporary relief to assist affected Regulated Entities in meeting their obligations under Ontario securities law and Ontario commodity futures law.
+As a result of the outbreak of COVID-19 and the resulting disruptions to travel, access to office facilities and availability of personnel and resources, registrants and unregistered capital markets participants may face challenges in providing the Commission with documents and other information under various reporting requirements of Ontario securities law and Ontario commodity futures law.
+Under the circumstances, the Commission has determined that it would not be prejudicial to the public interest to grant this temporary relief to assist affected registrants and unregistered capital markets participants in meeting their obligations under Ontario securities law and Ontario commodity futures law.

 Day on which the Order Ceases to Have Effect

 The order comes into effect on March 23, 2020, and remains in effect for a period of 120 days.